wheelybird/luminary/docs/advanced.md

 ## Reverse Proxy Setup

-Running LDAP User Manager behind a reverse proxy like Nginx or Apache.
+Running Luminary behind a reverse proxy like Nginx or Apache.

 ### Nginx Configuration